- Insulin is required for people with type 1 diabetes and sometimes necessary for people with type 2 diabetes.

-With the help of your health care team, you can find an insulin routine that will keep your blood sugar (blood glucose) near normal, help you feel good, and fit your lifestyle.
+With the help of your health care team, you can find an insulin routine that will keep your blood glucose (blood sugar) near normal, help you feel good, and fit your lifestyle.

 Most people with type 2 diabetes may need one injection per day without any diabetes pills.
 Some may need a single injection of insulin in the evening (at supper or bedtime) along with diabetes pills.
 Sometimes diabetes pills stop working, and people with type 2 diabetes will start with two injections per day of two different types of insulin.
 They may progress to three or four injections of insulin per day.

-Many factors affect your blood sugar levels, including the following:
+Many factors affect your blood glucose levels, including the following:

 - What you eat

 - How much and when you exercise

 Checking your blood glucose and looking over results can help you understand how exercise, an exciting event, or different foods affect your blood glucose level.
 You can use it to predict and avoid low or high blood glucose levels.
 You can also use this information to make decisions about your insulin dose, food, and activity.